ZYK100/LLCM/DEEN/README.md

 |[DART](https://github.com/XLearning-SCU/2022-CVPR-DART)  | 52.97%  | 80.82% | 87.05%  | 59.28% | 65.33%  | 89.42% | 93.33%  | 51.13% |
 |DEEN (ours)  | 56.73%  | 84.52% | 90.60%  | 63.28% | 69.66%  | 91.68% | 95.99%  | 56.69% |

+The results may have some fluctuation due to random spliting and it might be better by finetuning the hyper-parameters.